 You can place these buttons anywhere on your WordPress blog or eCommerce store using a shortcode and enable PayPal checkout for your visitors.

-Another advantage of using the PayPal Button plugin is that it allows you to test purchases using test buyers and seller accounts in PayPal Sandbox.
+Another reason we have added it to the list is that it allows you to test purchases using test buyers and seller accounts in PayPal Sandbox.

 This way, you can make sure that the checkout process is working properly before accepting payments from real customers.
-This can help you avoid friction and improve your sales funnel.
+It helps you avoid friction and improve your sales funnel.

 8. Donations via PayPal

-It’s beginner-friendly, and you can configure the settings from your WordPress dashboard.
+We found it to be beginner-friendly, allowing easy configuration from your WordPress dashboard.
 Simply enter your PayPal email address and choose your currency to get started.

 The plugin also offers different styles of PayPal donate buttons that you can use on your website.
 There is also an option to use your custom donation button.